stevenwhatever123/GoogleHash2020/README.md

 on the 91th place in United Kingdom in Extended Round (not bad).

-Tried some better algorithm for sorting the order of the libraries, but turns out it didn't work as expected, so I stick to prioritise libraries with smaller signing up time and leave the rest of my testing code here.
+Tried some better algorithm for sorting the order of the libraries, but turns out it didn't work as expected, so I stick to prioritise libraries with shorter sign up time and leave rest of my test code here.

 <li>Score for example a: 21</li>
 <li>Score for example b: 4,581,800</li>